BaiyangZhang/BaiyangZhang.github.io/_posts/2022-11-18-Basic-Cumutative-Algebra-2.md

 ---
-layout:     post   				                    # 使用的布局（不需要改）
+layout: post
-title:      Basic Commutative Algebra		# 标题
+title: Basic Commutative Algebra II
-subtitle:   Class 2
-date:       2022-11-18 				# 时间
+date: 2022-11-18
-author:     Baiyang Zhang 						# 作者
+author: Baiyang Zhang
-header-img: img/mathArt9.jpg 	#这篇文章标题背景图片
-catalog: true 						# 是否归档
+catalog: true
-tags:								#标签
+tags:
   - Math
+  - Commutative
-    - Commutative Algebra
+  - Algebra
   - Notes
 ---

 **Theorem.** If $f:A\to B$ is a ring homomorphism, then the kernel of $f$ ($:= f^{-1}(0)$) is an ideal of $A$, since $f$ preserves multiplication.
 The image of $f$ is a subring of $B$.
 Since $\text{ker}(f)$ is a ring of $A$, we can construct a quotient ring $A / \text{ker}(f)$, which is isomorphic to $\text{img} f$.